-1a Fir st name and middle initial Last name 1b So cial security number Addres SS City or town, state, and ZIP code Your w vithholding rate is determined by the type of pay ment you will receive.
-For n0% andterritor d 100% on line 2.
-Generally, you can't choose k ate is 10%.
-You can choose to have a different rate by ess than 10% for payments to be delivered outside th enterir e Unite ng a rate between d States and its For a on line n eligible rollover distribution, the default withhor 2.
+ist name and middle initial and middle militar Last name 1b Socia al security number Addre SS City o r town, state, and ZIP code J., J som, state, and zin code Your withholding rate is determined by the type of pay ment you will receive.
+For nonperiodic payments, the default withholding rand 100% on line 2.
+Generally, you can't choose l ate is 10%.
+You can choose to have a different rate by ess than 10% for payments to be delivered outside th entering e United a rate between States and its For on line an eligible rollover distribution, the default withho e 2.
 You may not choose a rate less than 20%. olding rate is 20%.
-You can choose a rate greater than n 20% l by entering the rate See pa ge 2 for more information. rate.
-See the instructions on page 2 and the I ithholding that is different from the default withholding Marginal Rate Tables below for additional information of the control n % Sign Here 70 Your signature (This form is not valid unless you sign it.)
-Date
+You can choose a rate greater than 1 20% by entering the rate See p age 2 for more information.
+2 Complete this line if you would like a rate of w rate.
+See the instructions on page 2 and the l Enter the rate as a whole number (no decimals) ithholding that is different from the default withholdin Marginal Rate Tables below for additional information g n.